ADITYA3621/text_classfication/README.md

 ![image](https://github.com/ADITYA3621/text_classfication/assets/98408123/fd1f81a5-761c-4829-afeb-76825472c0ef)
 ![image](https://github.com/ADITYA3621/text_classfication/assets/98408123/8098a8bf-d1c3-4e9b-865e-2dbaadedfe98)

-#future work
+# future work
-Can use data augmentation to increase training data size
+1. Can we use data augmentation to increase training data size?

+# instructions
+1. works only when the webpage has at least 100 articles.